Tuning the magnetic properties of the spin-split antiferromagnet MnTe through pressure: Introduction

-A recent study~\cite{baral2023} has shown that MnTe also possesses a giant spontaneous magnetovolume effect with a volume contraction of nearly 1\% across \TN, the largest of any known AFM.
+Here, we focus on the remarkable magnetostructural properties exhibited by MnTe.
+A recent study~\cite{baral2023} has shown that MnTe possesses a giant spontaneous magnetovolume effect with a volume contraction of nearly 1\% across \TN, the largest of any known AFM outside of systems with a collapse of the magnetic moment such as YMn$_2$~\cite{nakamura1983magnetovolume}.
 The volume contraction scales linearly with the magnitude of the local magnetic correlations, rather than the usual quadratic scaling.
 This scaling arises due to a novel trilinear magnetostructural coupling between lattice strain and superposed short-range and longer-range antiferromagnetic domains of the magnetic order parameter~\cite{baral2023}.
 The pronounced lattice contraction in response to the magnetic order suggests that the magnetic order may in turn respond to reduction of the unit cell volume via applied pressure.

 Early measurements of the temperature-dependent resistivity of MnTe at different applied pressures did, in fact, suggest that the N\'eel temperature increases with pressure~\cite{ozawa1966effect}, supporting the viability of pressure as a means of tuning the magnetic properties of MnTe.
 However, no direct studies of the magnetic order in response to pressure are found in the experimental literature.
 We therefore aim to study the effect that pressure has on the magnetism of MnTe, including both the ordering temperature and the magnitude of the magnetic order parameter.
-Explorations of magnetostructural coupling and pressure-tuned magnetism are of fundamental interest and could also hold significance for potential optimization of NRSS applications by, for example, raising the magnetic ordering temperature via physical pressure or chemical pressure.
+Indeed, how the ordering temperature and magnetic moment respond individually to pressure in any given material is an important question for the fundamental materials physics of magnetostructural coupling.
+Do ordering temperature and ordered moment respond uniformly to pressure (e.g. both are enhanced or both are suppressed by pressure), or can they exhibit opposite responses (e.g. an increase in ordering temperature with a decrease in magnetic moment or vice versa)?
+Beyond the fundamental interest, explorations of magnetostructural coupling and pressure-tuned magnetism also hold practical significance for potential applications by, for example, raising the magnetic ordering temperature via physical pressure or chemical pressure.

 In this paper, we elucidate the effects of applied pressure on the magnetic moment and N\'eel temperature of MnTe via neutron diffraction with \textit{in situ} hydrostatic pressure.
 We observe that with increasing pressure, the N\'eel temperature increases while the ordered magnetic moment tends to decrease.
 This unusual combination of seemingly opposite tendencies of the magnetic phase transition results from the strengthening of the magnetic exchange interactions during compression of the unit cell volume, thus raising \TN, and the simultaneous reduction of the local magnetic moment on the Mn site due to increased orbital hybridization and electron delocalization, thus decreasing the ordered magnetic moment.
 We support the experimental results with density functional theory (DFT) calculations to confirm the effects of pressure on the magnetic moment, which also reveal an enhancement of the NRSS in the valence band and a reduction in the conduction band.
 These results establish pressure as a vehicle for tuning NRSS properties and highlight the competition between magnetic exchange interactions and the magnetic strength of isolated moments.